 - Instagram your packed lunches.
 You can use them for future reference if you have brain fog while planning or are in a bind for quick packing. – @bento.for.five

 - My youngest loves hard-boiled eggs so I boil a dozen on Sunday nights that will last us the entire week.
-I also prep baby carrots, pretzels, raisins, etc. on Sundays by putting the portions in individual snack baggies so I just need to grab them for lunches during the week. – Trish J.
+I also prep baby carrots, pretzels, raisins, etc. on Sundays by putting the portions in individual snack baggies so I just need to grab them for lunches during the week. – Trish J. Often, kids will eat foods just for the chance to dip them in a tasty sauce.
+Determine your child’s favorite salad dressings.
+Offer a small portion of one of the choices daily.
+Add variety by rotating the dressings throughout the week.
+A small portion will not be a significant calorie increase and will make colorful vegetables more enticing to eat.

 - Use labeled Tupperware for kids and set aside with lunch bags in their own drawer.
 I have a snack drawer I keep stocked with everything from raisins, granola bars, juice boxes, applesauce etc. I even keep icepacks sorted in freezer….don’t waste time searching for stuff. – Ellena S.